ZainabFullStackLearner/ZainabFullStackLearner/README.md

 - 👋 Hi, I’m @ZainabFullStackLearner
 - 👀 I’m interested in AI Engeniering
 - 🌱 I’m currently learning Next.js and UI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning and building projects
-- 📫 How to reach me :farooqamal@gmail.com
+- 📫 How to reach me :farooqamal124@gmail.com,www.linkedin.com/in/zainab-ashraf-36b2a52bb
 - 😄 Pronouns: no prefrence
 - ⚡ Fun fact: I love to explore more and more because the learning is deep like ocean and we have to cross it😊